 Jean Wolff-Rossi Fund for Participant Involvement (Rossi Fund)

-Funds are available for individuals with I/DD to reimburse specific expenses for seminars and conferences.
-These events will be deemed to improve the individual's knowledge, networking and skill levels for self advocacy, to improve the lives of people with developmental disabilities.
-The Rossi Fund Advisory Committee makes all decisions.
-Applicants receiving the funds will be asked to complete a Rossi Fund Participant survey and are expected to share their knowledge with the local community and the Council.
+The Rossi Fund Advisory Committee makes all decisions on the disbursement of funds.
+Applicants receiving Rossi funds will be asked to complete a Rossi Fund Participant survey and are expected to share their knowledge with the local community and with the NCCDD members.

 Who is Eligible?

 People with an intellectual disability or developmental disability (see definition I/DD) or a parent, family member or individual guardian of a person with a I/DD.

 Parents of a child at risk of I/DD.